vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 This would be a very good model to run.
 Of course I will compare the per class performance with swin-hvit later.

 Also found a very recent (march 2026) paper for FocalNet on crop disease called Focal-HAIN.
 I will begin reading this

+Oh turns out F-HAIN is an object detection model.
+Hmm, I'll still read this.
+I will first test things out on a normal FocalNet classifier and then pivot to this for object detection.
+That might require a different dataset probably.
+Anyways, the architecture is pretty neat.
+It is based on YOLOv5, but uses custom layers/modules: F-SPPELAN (the focal part), HAIN(Hierarchal Adaptive Interaction Network), which integrates the features directly in the aggregation path (need to see what exactly this means).
+It is supposed to be be both High in speed while also being accurate.
+I'll compare how the speed is, and then maybe also look into plant disease prediction results with vanilla YOLO models to see if there's an improvement.
+There should be a table in the papers ideally.

+After looking around, I found that timm also contains an implementation of focalnet (this is pretty nice library, and I think I just read some related news mentioning the creator of this).
+I will begin training with just a normal classifier (not f-hain).
+But before this, I'll get a bit more detail about f-hain to make it easy to continue after the classifier begins training or finishes to compare results.
+They mentioned an IP02 dataset.
+I'll look into this, probably one for object detection with diseases and pests.
+And they claim to be outperforming multiple models, including YOLOv11, and claim it can be deployed on Raspberry pi 4b.
+Pretty neat indeed.